-On January 5, 2021, PG&E sent a second market notice informing market participants that it had uploaded an offer form and applicable agreements to the Power Advocate online platform.
-Given the expedited timeline, participants were required to register for Power Advocate, download the offer form, and submit an offer.
+On January 5, 2021, PG&E sent a second market notice informing market participants that it had uploaded an Offer Form and applicable agreements to the Power Advocate online platform.
+Given the expedited timeline, participants were now required to register for Power Advocate, download the Offer Form, and submit an offer.
 Participants were asked to submit the offer form and any supporting documents by Friday January 8, 2021, at 5:00 PM (PPT).
-In addition to Offers that were submitted into Power Advocate, PG&E engaged bilaterally with counterparties who indicated that they may be able to provide additional power capacity for the summer of 2021.
+In addition to Offers that were submitted into Power Advocate, PG&E engaged with counterparties bilaterally who indicated that they may be able to provide additional power capacity for the summer of 2021.